-- Partial submittal of the required contents of the preliminary, right of way, or final submittal packages will not be allowed. - Perform a thorough QC review of the submittal packages prior to submitting them to SCDOT. - Digital or inked signatures are allowable for RFC documents.
+- Partial submittal of the required contents of the preliminary, right of way, or final submittal packages will not be allowed, with the following exception.
+For this project, final bridge plans may be submitted as two separate submittals: final superstructure plans and final substructure plans.
+If substructure plans are submitted in advance of superstructure plans, any elements connecting substructure to superstructure, such as anchor bolts and reinforcing extending above the top of bent cap, must clearly be shown with fully developed details and dimensions.
+Once both superstructure and substructure plans are released for construction, they must be combined into one final RFC plan set. - Perform a thorough QC review of the submittal packages prior to submitting them to SCDOT. - Digital or inked signatures are allowable for RFC documents.
 However, only one method of signature, digital or inked, is allowed per Project ID. - Plans shall be submitted electronically as a landscape 22"x36" pdf file. - Reports shall be submitted electronically as a portrait 8.5"x11" pdf file.
 Larger sheets may be included for charts, diagrams, etc. - At the request of SCDOT or its representative, Contractor shall submit calculations and/or design files, including computer aided drafting files for review with a submittal package.